HSA vs. FSA

 So you've just enrolled in Medical and are looking to add a spending account to your benefits.
 Should you choose an HSA or an FSA?
 The first thing to figure out is eligibility.
-For example, HSAs are only available to those who have enrolled in High Deductible Health Plans (HDHP) and aren't covered by any other medical plans, including Medicare.
-FSA's are available to anybody enrolled in a Medical Plan or if an employer offers group coverage.
+For example, HSAs are only available to those who have enrolled in a High Deductible Health Plan (HDHP) and aren't covered by any other medical plans (including Medicare).
+On the other hand, FSAs are available to anyone that's enrolled in a Medical Plan or if an employer offers group coverage.
 Additionally, you cannot be enrolled in an HSA and FSA in the same year (unless it's a Limited Purpose FSA - more below), so it's important to carefully consider both options to determine which plan best suits your needs.

-FSA's have a strict 2015 contribution limit of $2,550.
+FSAs have a strict 2019 contribution limit of $2,700.
 HSA contribution limits are dependent on the coverage tier of the HDHP that you enrolled in.
-The individual HSA limit is $3,350 and the limit if enrolled in a family coverage tier $6,650.
-HSA's are also unique in the fact that employees above the age of 55 can add an additional "catch up" contribution of $1,000, even if they are at the contribution limit.
+The individual HSA limit is $3,500 and the limit if enrolled in a family coverage tier $7,000.
+HSAs are also unique in the fact that employees above the age of 55 can add an additional "catch up" contribution of $1,000, even if they are at the contribution limit.

-FSA's are solely funded by the employee, and they can access the money in the account before it is paid in, but the account is owned by the employer.
-HSA's are owned by the employee with contributions from the employer and the employee.
+FSAs can be funded with pretax dollars by employees, employers or both, and employees can access the money in the account before it is paid in.
+The account is owned by the employer.
+HSAs are owned by the employee with contributions from the employer and the employee.
 The amount the employer pays per paycheck is dependent on how much the employee funds.
-Unlike FSA's, HSA money can only be accessed when it is paid into the account.
+Unlike FSAs, HSA money can only be accessed when it is paid into the account.

-Contributions for FSA's can only be changed during Open Enrollment and after qualifying life events, such as: marriage, birth, divorce, or a spouse losing coverage from their employer.
+Contributions for FSAs can only be changed during Open Enrollment and after qualifying life events, such as: marriage, birth, divorce, or a spouse losing coverage from their employer.
 HSA contributions can be changed at any time.
 If contributed through a cafeteria plan, the employer must allow an employee to change his or her HSA contribution at least once a month.

 Expenses paid by both accounts are very similar.
 You can use these accounts to pay for prescription medication, co-pays, deductibles, and other qualified health expenses.
 You can find the list of eligible expenses here - www.irs.gov/publications/p502.
 The money contributed to either account is tax free!

-Neither account can be used for non-eligible expenses.
-HSA's come with a strict penalty if the funds are used for non-eligible expenses and you are under the age of 65.
+Each account has specific rules for non-eligible expenses.
+HSAs come with a strict penalty if the funds are used for non-eligible expenses and you are under the age of 65.
 The penalty will be your normal income tax, plus another 20% tax penalty.
 For health FSAs, no withdrawals are allowed except to reimburse medical expenses.

-In 2015, up to $500 of unused 2014 FSA funds could be rolled over, provided the employee did not go over the contribution limit.
+As of 2019, up to $500 of unused 2014 FSA funds could be rolled over, provided the employee did not go over the contribution limit.
 Any unused funds other than the $500 rollover will be expired and forfeited at the end of the year.
-HSA's never expire and any funds in the account will roll over.
+HSAs never expire and any funds in the account will roll over.

-Limited Purpose FSA is a special type of FSA that you can use when you have a Health Savings Account (HSA).
-They are similar to regular FSA's, the difference being that the only eligible expenses for this account are dental or vision expenses (including dental cleanings, fillings, vision exams, contact lenses, lens solution/cleaner and prescription glasses).
-Because of this, some employers allow employees with Limited Purpose FSA's to also have HSA's as well.
+A Limited Purpose FSA is a special type of FSA that you can use when you have a Health Savings Account (HSA).
+They are similar to regular FSAs, the difference being that the only eligible expenses for this account are dental or vision expenses (including dental cleanings, fillings, vision exams, contact lenses, lens solution/cleaner and prescription glasses).
+Because of this, some employers allow employees with Limited Purpose FSAs to also have HSAs as well.